askfrsltn/skills_profile_dashboard/README.md

             $("#projects-overall").text(projectsScore); // set the number to chart % on a projects section
             $("#projects-overall-summary").text(projectsScore);   // set the number to chart % on a summary section

-    - **Target Chart visuals** - insert calculation into donut chart progress bar
+    - **Target Chart visuals** - insert calculation into doughnut chart progress bar

             document.getElementById("progress-bar").setAttribute("stroke-dasharray", projectsScore+", 100" ); // set the score to the donut progress RED CIRCLE BAR on the chart section(SVG OBJECT).
 (JQuery attr() doesn't work) document.getElementById("progress-bar1").setAttribute("stroke-dasharray", projectsScore+", 100" );// set the score to the donut progress RED CIRCLE BAR on the SUMMARY page chart (svg object) (JQuery attr() doesn't work)